Ben8t/hubspot-tui/README.md

-# HubSpot CLI
+# HubSpot TUI

 ![demo](misc/demo.gif)

-This project aims to provide a simple CLI to interact with [HubSpot API](https://www.hubspot.com/).
+This project aims to provide a simple TUI to interact with [HubSpot API](https://www.hubspot.com/).

 Frontend is made with the great [Gum](https://github.com/charmbracelet/gum), backend is in Python.